slimmgrimm/byte-sized-web/README.md

-Scroll to the bottom to see React documentation.
-The rest of this is my todo list to keep track of my ideas.

 # Project Tasks
 - [x] Convert homepage HTML into components
+- [ ] Customize CSS to look better than a 90s geocities site
 - [ ] Create blog folder for articles
-- [ ] Add node and redirects for new webpages
+- [ ] Add node.js backend
 - [ ] Create components for adding new blog posts easily